Warm-starting active-set solvers using graph neural networks: Experiments

 \subsection{Effect of predictive model on solver efficiency}

-To evaluate the impact of the GNN’s predictions on solver performance under realistic conditions, we apply it to the control problem of an inverted pendulum on a cart, generated using the \texttt{lmpc} package\footnote{\url{https://github.com/darnstrom/lmpc}}.
-The package produces data for model predictive control (MPC) of linear systems, resulting in problems of the form
+To evaluate the GNN's impact on the solver performance under realistic conditions, we apply our method to the control problem of an inverted pendulum on a moving cart, generated using the \texttt{lmpc} package\footnote{\url{https://github.com/darnstrom/lmpc}}.
+The package produces model predictive control (MPC) data for linear systems, resulting in problems of the form

 where $z_k$ and $u_k$ are the system state and control action, respectively, at time step $k$.
 The current state $\hat{z}$ and a set point $r$ make this a parametric optimization problem.
-This problem can be condensed (see, for example, Chapter 2 in \citep{arnstrom_real-time_2023}) to yield QPs of the form \eqref{eq:QP}, where the decision variable $x$ contains the control actions $u_0,\dots,u_{N_c-1}$, and the linear term $f$ in the objective function and the right-hand side $b$ of the constraints are affine functions of $\hat{z}$ and $r$.
+This problem can be condensed (see Chapter 2 in \citep{arnstrom_real-time_2023}) to yield QPs of the form \eqref{eq:QP}.
+Here, the decision variable $x$ contains the control actions $u_0,\dots,u_{N_c-1}$, and the linear term $f$ in the objective function and the right-hand side $b$ of the constraints are affine functions of $\hat{z}$ and $r$, while $H$ and $A$ remain fixed.

+Two datasets with different control horizons are compared, both use a prediction horizon of $N_p = 50$.
+The first dataset has a control horizon of $N_c = 5$, resulting in $206$ constraints, while the second uses $N_c = 50$ with $m = 296$ constraints.
+Note that the higher number of constraints in the MPC setting, reduces the fraction of active constraints by an order of magnitude compared to the synthetic data.
+The GNN is trained on the generated data, results are averaged over five independent runs, and a regularization term is added to encourage sparsity in the predicted active sets.

+As in previous experiments, we compare our GNN-based warm-starting against a cold-started solver.
+While conventional warm-starting, is effective when consecutive parameters are similar, this does not always hold in MPC.
+In reference tracking, for instance, setpoint changes can vastly change parameters relative to the previous problem, causing conventional warm-starting to even perform worse than cold-starting \citep{herceg2015dominant}.
+Hence, our method complements the conventional warm-starting MPC solvers, yielding speedups even in scenarios where the latter fails.